At the Landing: Plot

 Jenny returns to The Landing, now devastated by the flooding.
 In the aftermath of the disaster in July, Jenny encounters local fishermen at their fish camp.
 She is told that Floyd is out fishing in dangerous waters.
 While she waits for his return, the fishermen take turns raping her.
-When she collapses unconscious after the assaults, a local lady asks “Is she asleep?
+When she collapses unconscious after the assaults, a local lady asks "Is she asleep?
 Is she in a spell?
-Or is she dead?”
-The men reply “She’s waiting for Billy Floyd.”
+Or is she dead?"
+The men reply "She's waiting for Billy Floyd."

 Background

-Welty wrote “The Landing” in August of 1942 when the United States was undergoing mass military mobilization after entering World War II against Nazi Germany and Imperial Japan.
+Welty wrote "The Landing" in August of 1942 when the United States was undergoing mass military mobilization after entering World War II against Nazi Germany and Imperial Japan.
 At the time, she was deeply involved in a relationship with writer and high school sweetheart John F. Robinson, who had just joined the Army Air Corps.

-Biographer Suzanne Marrs suggests that the narrative of “At the Landing.”, which involves the rape of the young female protagonist by both her lover and a gang-rape by local fishermen, was informed by her opposition to “misuse of power [and] the violation of individual sanctity that Eudora Welty associated with fascism and even at times more generally with politicians.”
+Biographer Suzanne Marrs suggests that the narrative of "At the Landing", which involves the rape of the young female protagonist by her lover and a gang-rape by local fishermen, was informed by her opposition to "misuse of power [and] the violation of individual sanctity that Eudora Welty associated with fascism and even at times more generally with politicians."
 Initially discontented with the manuscript, she informed her agent that she was considering discarding it.

-“At the Landing” was published in April 1943 by Tomorrow.
+"At the Landing" was published in April 1943 by Tomorrow.

 Theme

-“At the Landing,” placed at the end of the short story volume, provides a thematic synthesis of one of Welty’s key concerns: the dangers implicit in living a sheltered life when an individual is inevitably thrust into contact with social realities.
-According to biographer Carol Ann Johnston, the story includes “one of the darkest moments in all of Welty’s work.”
+"At the Landing", placed at the end of the short-story volume, provides a thematic synthesis of one of Welty's key concerns: the dangers implicit in living a sheltered life when an individual is inevitably thrust into contact with social realities.
+According to biographer Carol Ann Johnston, the story includes "one of the darkest moments in all of Welty's work."

-Because the story follows Jenny’s fate beyond her realization that she needs freedom, “At the Landing” presents a more devastating look at the dangers of insularity than does any story in A Curtain of Green (1941).
+Because the story follows Jenny's fate beyond her realization that she needs freedom, "At the Landing" presents a more devastating look at the dangers of insularity than does any story in A Curtain of Green (1941).

-Welty dramatizes the grave consequences for “those too naive to recognize their vulnerability.”
+Welty dramatizes the grave consequences for "those too naive to recognize their vulnerability."

 Author and critic Robert Penn Warren informs readers that the tragic narrative of the story would be suitable for treatment by social critic Theodore Dreiser, author of Sister Carrie (1900).